Is Suboxone Sober? These 5 Myths Keep People From Trying Life-Saving Medication

 What is Suboxone?

-• Improved patient survival
+• improves patient survival

+Research shows that MAT is a far more successful treatment of opioid use disorder than abstinence-based alternatives, resulting in less likelihood of overdoses.
 There is an extensive body of research demonstrating that Suboxone is effective, saves lives, and keeps people sober.

 Common misconceptions about MAT